BillyF-2005/snake/README.md

 # snake
-made snake to understand pygame
+This is my first time using pygame, so I made snake as it is simple